lsst/rtn-078/index.md

 Potential risks include natural disasters, equipment failures, cyber threats, and human errors.
 Natural disasters involve widespread and potentially long-lasting loss of access to the USDF and its data and services.
 Certainly major earthquakes fit this description, and potentially wildfires in the area.
-The other risks presumably don’t involve shutting down of access (though recent cyber incursions have done just that at other observatories) and hopefully just need data recovery steps to happen..
+The other risks presumably don’t involve shutting down of access (though recent cyber incursions have done just that at other observatories) and hopefully just need data recovery steps to happen.

 Assess Impact
 -------------

 Given the central nature of the USDF, a natural disaster would essentially stop Rubin operations.
-There is no plan to replicate the USDF elsewhere.
+There is no plan to replicate the USDF elsewhere, although all components of the USDF are capable of being deployed on a cloud platform.
 The summit can survive about a week’s outage of the USDF before data is lost.
 This would be the primary impact of long term loss of services.
  Short term outages affect the ability to send out alerts and the loss of near real time responses from other telescopes.